 Even more alarming is the trend turning Oregon’s educational institutions into social service agencies, providing all services to students while at school, including medical exams, treatments, and pharmaceutical drugs without knowledge or consent of parents.
 Believing the obligation to inform parents and obtain their consent is a significant barrier, many Oregon school boards are giving the nod to providing reproductive health services for all students without parental knowledge or consent.

-Sam Carpenter finds these radical policies in our schools appalling.
-He will appoint a Superintendent of Public Instruction who shares his beliefs to restore parental rights in education, keeping politicization out, and basic morality in.
-He will limit school clinic services to basic healthcare.
-He will return minor rights to reasonable protection, not emancipation for rebellious teens.
-And he will return the purpose of schools to educational institutions, not social service agencies.
+We find these radical policies in our schools appalling.
+The governor must appoint a Superintendent of Public Instruction who shares his/her beliefs to restore parental rights in education, keeping politicization out, and basic morality in.
+We must limit school clinic services to basic healthcare.
+We must return minor rights to reasonable protection, not emancipation for rebellious teens.
+And we must return the purpose of schools to educational institutions, not social service agencies.
 Parents’ rights in education MUST be restored.

 REQUIRE ENGLISH LANGUAGE IMMERSION AND INSTRUCTION